>

 8. Member, Alpha Kappa Alpha Sorority, Incorporated

-McPheeters played a great role in the development of the Auburn Avenue Research Library up until her death on December 23, 1994.
-Along, with former librarian Alice D. Cary, The Cary-McPheeters Gallery, which is located on the first floor, was named in her honor.
+McPheeters played a great role in the development of the Auburn Avenue Research Library until her death on Dec.
+23, 1994.
+The Cary-McPheeters Gallery, located on the Research Library's first floor, was named in her honor along with former librarian Alice D. Cary.

 Extent